Watermelon salad is on plenty of menus in the summer for good reason, it's cold, refreshing, and evocative of the season.

 But, if you can't find any of those and you still want to make the dish, just cut regular watermelon into cubes and remove all the seeds.

 Don't make it too sweet

-While I was in San Francisco this past month, I had one that was basically fruit salad.
-Chunks of watermelon with some crumbled feta and a few pieces of mint, nothing to write home about.
-After I got back to the restaurant I thought it would be fun to make one I actually liked to eat.
+While I was in San Francisco I had one that was just chunks of watermelon with some crumbled feta cheese and a few pieces of mint.
+It was nothing to write home about.

-- 12 ounces seedless watermelon sliced into 1 inch squares, ½ inch thick
+- 12 ounces seedless watermelon sliced into 1 inch bite sized cubes

 - 1 tablespoon jalapeno diced ¼ inch (add a few seeds if you like it spicy)